The Barebones Marketing Team that Will Deliver Results

 Anybody with half a brain can write.
 I agree with this.
 However, the magic happens when your marketing team creates a great headline that draws your customer in and the copy and pays off the headline with a great story.
 This is an art people.

 Content is becoming more and more important for your marketing efforts.
 The better your content, the better your results.
-A copywriter is going to enhance your marketing message.
+A copywriter is going to enhance your marketing message and connect with your audience.
 A copywriter will be responsible for the following.

-- Write website, sales, and social copy – Your website needs to sell.
+- Write website, sales, and social copy – Your website needs to sell and just look pretty.
 Your sales material needs to connect with your customer.
 Your social media marketing needs to tell a story.
 The marketing team is going to rely on the copywriter to craft words that engage with your audience and do the selling for you.

 - Write and distribute press releases – Your copywriter may not be a PR rock star.
 But again, we are talking about the barebones marketing team.
 Your copywriter will be in charge of crafting press releases for your company and pushing them to the media contacts they already have.

 - Write copy for all marketing projects – There are going to be marketing projects that come up.
 The annual trade show that happens in Vegas needs some copy for the booth and possibly an event flyer.
 Your copywriter is going to produce any copy needed for your planned and unplanned marketing projects.

 - Blogging – Blogging for business continues to become a necessity for your business.
 Blogging is a great way to attract customers to your website.
 A copywriter is going to be in charge of writing the blog content and ensuring that the copy fits with the company branding policies.

 Your copywriter is an essential part of the marketing team.
 In the past, I have tried to get away without a great copywriter and failed.
 A copywriter is going to make the marketing team look better and get the expected results.